lrfinotti/cybr201_book/12-Primality.md

     print("No witnees found.")
 ```

 Clearly $561 = 3 \cdot 7 \cdot 11$ is not prime, and yet, we have no witness for its compositeness.
-So, [](#al-flt) is far from ideal, as it can never guarantee primality.
+So, {prf:ref}`al-flt` is far from ideal, as it can never guarantee primality.
 But it does illustrate a point: *we could, at least in cases, find when a number is **not** prime, without factoring!*

 :::{prf:definition} Carmichael Number
 :label: def-carmichael